-B. Enrollment Steps for Continuing Education Students
+B. Enrollment Steps

-- 1. Open Enrollment Courses Most courses are eligible for online registration through the Lumens online registration system (www.frederick.edu/QuickEnroll).
+Open Enrollment Courses - Most courses are eligible for online registration through the Lumens online registration system (www.frederick.edu/QuickEnroll).
 Completion of the Lumens online Student Profile results in admission to FCC as a Continuing Education student.
 Students may also register in person to submit the registration form needed.
+Payment for tuition and fees is due at the time of registration.
+If a student is receiving a scholarship or the class is paid by a third party, supporting documents must be included when registering.

-Tuition and fees are due at the time of registration. - Courses which require prerequisites or pre-testing are noted in the Continuing Education schedule of classes.
-These courses or programs require that a student submit the documents needed for registration in person. - ESL students must complete an English assessment and may need to attend an orientation to be placed in the appropriate level of class.
-ESL students should see Section V.C. of this Policy and Procedures for complete instructions. - 2.
-Contract Courses Students receiving instruction under contract with an employer or other external partner will be enrolled as CE or Credit students.
+Courses which require prerequisites or pre-testing are noted in the Continuing Education schedule of classes.
+These courses or programs require that a student submit the documents needed for registration in person.

+ESL students must complete an English assessment and may need to attend an orientation to be placed in the appropriate level of class.
+ESL students should see Section V.C. of this Policy and Procedures for complete instructions.

+2. Contract Courses - Students receiving instruction under contract with an employer or other external partner will be enrolled as CE or Credit students.
 Students will be required to complete an online registration through Lumens or complete a registration form prior to the beginning of class.
 Some contract courses may require prerequisites.
-There are no fees or tuition charged to the student for contract courses. - 3.
-Adult Education Students must attend an orientation to gain access to Adult Education.
-Orientation dates are published for each term in the CE schedule of classes Assessments are required to determine appropriate class placement.
+There are no fees or tuition charged to the student for contract courses.

+3. Adult Education - Students must attend an orientation to gain access to Adult Education.
+Orientation dates are published for each term in the CE schedule of classes - Assessments are required to determine appropriate class placement.
 Once class placement is determined, students must complete a CE Registration form to become a CE student registered in a course.
 All courses are free to the student, except for the National External Diploma Program.

-V. Additional Requirements and Steps for Enrollment for Specific Students
+V. Additional Requirements for Specific Students